I find it a bit ironic that many, if not most home shop machinists (HSMs) DON'T use

 At this time, I still use the same 3/8" shank positive relief tools I started with

 even though I've bought a bigger lathe (12").
-The tools I use are made by Microdex,
+The original tools I used are made by Microdex,

 The standard right hand, turn to shoulder 3/8" tool holder from Microdex